TouchBistro Agent Access

 I conducted interviews with support agents to understand their challenges.
 Agents explained that admin-level impersonation worked well for single-location customers with one role, but grew complicated with customers belonging to multiple venues.

-Customer's View
+Customer's vs. Agent's View

 User-Level Impersonation to Match Customer Perspectives